cloudfoundry-community/xip-release/README.md

 * AWS Key Pair name: **aws_nono**
 * Security Group: **no-filter-vpc**

-### 2. Customize XIP's Configuration
+### 2. Customize xip's Configuration

-In addition to the infrastructure items above, we also need to customize our XIP-specific information, which we will use in the `jobs.properties.xip.xip_pdns_conf` section of our BOSH manifest:
+In addition to the infrastructure items above, we also need to customize our xip-specific information, which we will use in the `jobs.properties.xip.xip_pdns_conf` section of our BOSH manifest:

 * a current timestamp: **2015090512**
 * our domain name: **sslip.io**